Your membership has expired

 Best Porcelain Tile Flooring

 Porcelain tile can mimic marble, stone, hardwood, or handmade ceramic tile.
-It easily resists foot traffic, scratches, and stains but can crack or chip if hit by a heavy object.
+It easily resists foot traffic, scratches, and stains, but it can crack or chip if hit by a heavy object.

 If you’re considering porcelain tile for your kitchen, know that it’s hard on your feet.
 So if you’re standing a lot—say, while cooking—you may want to get a cushioned mat to provide some relief.